IgorAbramov/paybis_shifts/README.md

 Paybis Shifts for customer support

-## This app created by Igor Abramov for internal usage in Paybis to simplify the workflow for the employees.
+## This app created by Igor Abramov for the internal usage in Paybis to simplify the workflow for the employees.